As well as its fascinating Viking history, County Waterford has plenty of places to explore.

 “Visitors experience a living and breathing crystal factory tour,” says David McCoy.
 “People can go behind the scenes and witness every stage of production, from the initial design stage and blowing right up to the final engraving of the piece.
 On completion of the tour, they then experience over 12,000 square feet of crystal heaven in the opulent retail store, which houses the largest retail showcase of Waterford Crystal in the world.”

 Fervent republicans may have other associations with Waterford.
 For it was in this city that Thomas Meagher, the leader of the Young Irelanders in the rebellion of 1848, first unveiled the Irish Tricolor in March of that year, marking a definitive moment in Irish history.
 At the beginning of the American Civil War, Meagher enlisted in the U.S. Army and rose to the rank of brigadier general.
-He went on to create and lead the Irish Brigade, one of the most famous units in the Union Army, and later was appointed governor of Montana.
+He went on to create and lead the Irish Brigade, one of the most famous units in the Union Army and later was appointed governor of Montana.

-Visitors to the city will be able to see the newly transformed historic city centre, rechristened the Viking Triangle.
+Visitors to the city will be able to see the newly transformed historic city center, rechristened the Viking Triangle.
 Named for its shape, the originally walled part of the city comes to an apex at Reginald’s Tower and still maintains some of its medieval streets and architecture.
 The Viking Triangle is now home to the Waterford Treasure Museums, which include the Bishop’s Palace, Reginald’s Tower, and the Medieval Museum.
 The Waterford Crystal Centre is also located there.

 Outside of Waterford City

 Waterford is an exciting city with a long and vibrant historical story.
 But its surrounding county has just as many attractions to offer the curious visitor.
-Towns and villages of distinctive character, an unspoiled coastline, rivers, mountains, places of great history and lots of unexpected surprises; you’ll find them all if you take the time to explore Waterford.
+Towns and villages of distinctive character, an unspoiled coastline, rivers, mountains, places of great history, and lots of unexpected surprises; you’ll find them all if you take the time to explore Waterford.

 You’ll find one of Ireland’s best-loved beach resorts, just a 20-minute drive from Waterford City.
 Tramore (Trá Mór or big beach in Irish) has long offered the traditional seaside experience of ice cream, fairground rides, and sand.
 The three-mile stretch of beach has its own promenade and amusement park.
 Here, you can surf, fish, hike or ride horses along the beach.
 And when the sun goes down or on the occasional rainy day, you can enjoy all sorts of indoor activities, restaurants, and bars in town.